wwu-mmll/deepmriprep/README.md

     }

 ## Outputs 📋
-When the "Output Modalities" are set to "custom" in the [`deepmriprep-gui`](https://github.com/wwu-mmll/deepmriprep?tab=readme-ov-file#usage-), all output strings are shown:
+When "Output Modalities" is set to "custom" in the [`deepmriprep-gui`](https://github.com/wwu-mmll/deepmriprep?tab=readme-ov-file#usage-), all output strings are shown:

 ![gui_custom](https://github.com/user-attachments/assets/b0cc4991-30a5-427a-9aa7-79f6449436fb)